GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 The sample application in this tutorial is identical to the app completed in the ["Remove unused code"](/fast/remove-unused-code) codelab except for the fact that [Express](https://expressjs.com/) is now used as a server framework.
-In the next few sections, both static and dynamic compression will be explored.
+In the next few sections, both static and dynamic compression is explored.

 ## Dynamic compression